nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. Listing all tasks
    1. Prerequisites: None
    2. Test case: `listt`
       Expected: All tasks stored in OfficeConnect are listed.
-"Listed all task" shown in status message.
+"Listed all task" shown in feedback message.

 ### 7.10 Filtering Persons by tag